⚛️ Post-Quantum Preparedness

 What we've already done

 These are not roadmap items.
-Every control below is live in production today, auditable, and documented in our public CBOM.
+Every control below runs in production today and is documented in our internal Cryptographic Bill of Materials — available to your auditor on request.

 Cryptographic Bill of Materials Live